groupdocs-search/GroupDocs.Search-API-Tutorials/content/english/java/advanced-features/groupdocs-search-java-index-report-guide/_index.md

 ## Implementation Guide

-In this section, we will cover the key features of GroupDocs.Search: creating an index, adding documents, and retrieving indexing reports.

-### Creating an Index

-#### Overview
+### How to create index java with GroupDocs.Search
 Creating an index is the first step in enabling search capabilities for your document collections.
-This feature allows you to specify a folder where all index data will be stored.
+Below is a minimal example that sets up the index folder.

 ```java
 import com.groupdocs.search.*;